uec-hpc-lab/CNFET-OCL/README.md

 CNFET7 includes the following files.
 - Two Liberty files (CCS and NLDM)
 - Two LEF files (Cell and Tech)
-- A QRC file
+- Two QRC file
 - A Nxtgrd file

 The Liberty files can be read from Cadence Genus directly.
 If you would like to use Design Compiler for logic synthesis, please use Library Compiler to transfer a .lib file to a .db file.

 The LEF and QRC files are used in Cadence Innovus and Quantus for P&R and parasitic extraction, respectively.
 Our cell library does not support P&R with Synopsys tools at present.
+QRC file has two versions, one is used with normal dieletric constant, the other one is used with a low K(K=2.5) assumption.
 Because the QRC file is compressed with gzip, the decompression is needed before use.
 For the decompression, you move to the QRC dierectory and then type the following command.

 gzip -d *.gz